Metallicity Evolution

 The magnitude scale is a wrong-way logarithmic scale: upward is brighter and 5 magnitudes is a factor of 100 in brightness.

-The correletation between metallicity [Fe/H] and absolute V magnitude M_V is probably just as follows.
-Metallicity increased with cosmic time until ∼ 5.
-The galaxies that galaxy quenched (i.e., stopped star formation) before then stopped increasing in metallicity in some proportion to the cosmic time of quenching.
+The correletation between metallicity [Fe/H] and absolute V magnitude M_V is probably caused as follows.
+Metallicity increased with cosmic time until ∼ 5 Gyr.
+The galaxies that galaxy quenched (i.e., stopped or vastly slowed star formation) before then stopped increasing in metallicity in some proportion to the cosmic time of quenching.
 The longer a quenched galaxy has been quenched, the dimmer it tends to be since more stars have evolved into dim white dwarfs.

 So the basic trend seen in Image 1 is understandable: the more metal poor, the dimmer.
 However, for quantitative understanding, a detailed analysis must be done.